 How Many Clothes Are You Willing To Purchase?

-While it’s fun and exciting to buy all kinds of new clothes for your pregnancy, it’s crucial to think about the amount of money you’re willing to spend.
-If you’re on a budget and you’re not keen on getting too many clothes only for the duration of your pregnancy, you could buy clothes that you know will fit you from the second trimester until the expected date of labor.
+While it’s fun and exciting to buy all kinds of new clothes, it’s crucial to think about the amount of money you’re willing to spend.
+If you’re on a budget and you’re not keen on getting too many clothes only for the duration, you could buy clothes that you know will fit you from the second trimester until the expected date of labor.

 You could even look for clothes that aren’t necessarily maternity wear but versatile enough to be used in that way.
 This way, the clothes could be worn even when you’re not pregnant.